imsora/simpledomainmodel/README.md

 ***NOTE:*** Where the tests might disagree with the spec written below, the tests win!
 (In other words, your goal is to make the tests pass, regardless of what the spec says.)

+***NOTE:*** After cloning the project, you should be able to run the tests (Cmd-U); note that some of the tests will pass, despite the implementation being missing!
+In some cases, this is due to bad tests.
+For an extra credit point, email myself and the TA with your suggestions on how the tests might be improved to prevent false positives like these from coming through.

 ### Money
 To start, you will need to create a Money type (a struct).
 It will need two properties, `amount` and `currency`, since money is different in different cultures.
-(We will be ignoring fractional amounts like pennies for simplicity's sake.)
+(We will be ignoring fractional amounts like pennies for simplicity's sake; round up or down to the appropriate whole number when working with a fractional amount.)
 The `amount` should be an Int and the `currency` should be a String--make sure to include code to reject unknown currencies.
 Acceptable currencies are "USD", "GBP" (British pounds), "EUR" (Euro) and "CAN" (Canadian dollars, also known in the US as "funny money").